mrpowers-io/spark-style-guide/README.md

 ### Immutable Columns

 Custom transformations shouldn't overwrite an existing field in a schema during a transformation.
 Add a new column to a DataFrame instead of mutating the data in an existing column.
+DataFrames are technically immutable, but overwriting a column feels like a mutation ;)

-Suppose you have a DataFrame with `name` and `nickname` columns and would like a column that coalesces the `name` and `nickname` columns.
+Suppose you and would like to coalesce the `name` and `nickname` columns in a DataFrame, here's the sample data.

 ```
 +-----+--------+